Luzkan/Scala/Tasklist3/README.md

 # **Task #4**

-## Write a function that splits a list in two at given index without double list traversing.
+## Write a function that splits a list in two at a given index without double list traversing.

 ```scala
 def splitAt[A](xs: List[A])(n: Int): (List[A], List[A]) = {